mikestefanello/pagoda/README.md

 ### Dependency injection

 The container exists to faciliate easy dependency-injection both for services within the container as well as areas of your application that require any of these dependencies.
-For example, the container is passed to and stored within the `Controller` so that the controller and the route using it have full, easy access to all services.
+For example, the container is automatically passed to the `Init()` method of your route handlers so that the handlers have full, easy access to all services.

 ### Test dependencies